Christian-Leclerc/SQL_Project-1/cleaning_data.md

 #### STRATEGY FOR CLEANING

 Since we can't have any PK, there is no reason to recreate a clean copy of the table like the `all_sessions`.
 We will only create a clean VIEW of the table.
-Also, in the same VIEW creation, we will apply any queries necessary to obtain the "missing" informations about the **country, city and category** needed for this analysis.
+Also, in the same VIEW creation, we could apply any queries necessary to obtain the "missing" informations about the **country, city and category** needed for this analysis.
+To be evaluated.

 >**Action:** Create a VIEW called [clean_analytics](cleaning_data.md#clean_analytics-view) which will include all actions and common issues.
 [(QA.RAN B2)](qa.md#qa.-ran-b2) Add any queries necessary to be able to answer the analysis questions.